 The Minister for Finance appointed the Council's five members based on their experience and competence in domestic and international macroeconomic and fiscal matters.
-In 2020, the Council had a strong international dimension with three members based outside of Ireland.
+In 2021, the Council had a strong international dimension with four members based outside of Ireland.

-Council members 31 December 2020
+Council members 31 December 2021

 - Mr Sebastian Barnes: is a Head of Division at the OECD Economics Department and former Counsellor to the Chief Economist.
-His term of appointment to the Irish Fiscal Advisory Council was four years effective 31 December 2012.
-He has been reappointed for a further four-year term effective from 1 January 2017.
-Mr Barnes served as acting Chairperson from 1 January 2020, was appointed as the Chairperson effective from 22 July 2020 and re-appointed to this role on 17 December 2020. - Dr Martina Lawless: Research Professor at the ESRI.
-Her term of appointment to the Irish Fiscal Advisory Council was four years effective 1 January 2017 and ends on 31 December 2020. - Dr Michael McMahon: Professor of Macroeconomics at the University of Oxford and Tutorial Fellow of St Hugh's College.
-His term of appointment to the Irish Fiscal Advisory Council is 4 years effective 18 April 2019. - Ms Dawn Holland: Visiting Fellow, National Institute of Economic and Social Research.
-Her term of appointment to the Irish Fiscal Advisory Council is four years effective 1 January 2020.
+His first term of appointment to the Irish Fiscal Advisory Council was four years effective 31 December 2012.
+He was reappointed for a second fouryear term effective from 1 January 2017 and for a further four-year term effective from 1 January 2021.
+Mr Barnes served as acting Chairperson from 1 January 2020, was appointed as the Chairperson effective from 22 July 2020 and re-appointed to this role on 17 December 2020. - Prof Michael McMahon: Professor of Macroeconomics at the University of Oxford and Senior Research Fellow of St Hugh's College.
+His term of appointment to the Irish Fiscal Advisory Council is 4 years effective 18 April 2019.
+The Council appointed Prof McMahon as Vice-Chairperson of the Fiscal Council on 14 December 2020. - Ms Dawn Holland: Visiting Fellow, National Institute of Economic and Social Research.
+Her term of appointment to the Irish Fiscal Advisory Council is four years effective 1 January 2020. - Dr Adele Bergin: Associate Research Professor at the Economic and Social Research Institute, where she is a joint research area coordinator for macroeconomics.
+She is an adjunct Professor at the Department of Economics in Trinity College Dublin and a Research Fellow with the Institute for the Study of Labor (IZA) in Bonn, Germany.
+Her term of appointment to the Irish Fiscal Advisory Council is four years effective 1 January 2021. - Mr Alessandro Giustiniani: former staff member of the International Monetary Fund (IMF) where he was most recently the lead country desk economist for Ireland responsible for developing the macroeconomic framework and the analysis of the sustainability of public debt.
+His term of appointment to the Irish Fiscal Advisory Council is four years effective 1 January 2021.